They say “Forewarned is Forearmed!!!!” and “People Don’t Plan to Fail, They Fail to Plan.” So Plan Ahead and learn these current phone scams calls.

 An example scenario: IRS: “You owe back taxes and will be arrested, fined and jailed, if you do not settle this NOW!” or an IRS notice: “This is a final notice from the IRS that we are filing a lawsuit for failure to XX.
 To get more info dial our dept # YY.”
 Workers in an India “Boiler Room” call center, pose as federal/state agents threatening the victims with a scripted message.

-I too received several of these calls, where my phone register showed a call from Riverside Sheriffs, announcing they were on their way to arrest me for not paying taxes (or not appearing for jury duty).
-I nervously called my friend Stan Sniff, the Sheriff of Riverside County at the time, who assured me it was part of an elaborate scam.
+I too received one of these calls, where my phone register showed a call from Riverside Sheriffs, announcing they were on their way to arrest me for not paying taxes (or not appearing for jury duty).
+I nervously called my friend Stan Sniff, the Sheriff of Riverside County, who assured me it was part of an elaborate scam.

 The schemes have a scripted caller saying they were IRS, Immigration or Superior Court authorities calling re an outstanding (fictitious) fine; immigration warrant; bench warrant for not showing for jury duty or a phony tax debt.
 India call centers use personal information, illegally obtained, to scare the victim.
 US coconspirators launder the money using wire transfer and debit cards.